CodeShayk/Schemio/DeveloperGuide.md

 - `Schemio.EntityFramework` - provides implementation of IQueryEngine to execute `Entity Framework` queries.

 `Query using Schemio.SQL`
-The SQL query needs to implement `BaseSQLRootQuery<TQueryParameter, TQueryResult>` or `BaseSQLChildQuery<TQueryParameter, TQueryResult>` based on parent or child implementation.
+The SQL query needs to implement `BaseSQLQuery<TQueryParameter, TQueryResult>`.
 And, requires implementing  `public abstract CommandDefinition GetCommandDefinition()` method to return `command definition` for query to be executed with `Dapper` supported QueryEngine.

 See below example `CustomerQuery` implemented as Root SQL query
 >```
-> internal class CustomerQuery : BaseSQLRootQuery<CustomerParameter, CustomerResult>
+> internal class CustomerQuery : BaseSQLQuery<CustomerParameter, CustomerResult>
 >    {
->        public override void ResolveRootQueryParameter(IDataContext context)
+>        protected override void ResolveQueryParameter(IDataContext context, IQueryResult parentQueryResult)
 >        {
->            // Executes as root or level 1 query.
+>            // Executes as root or level 1 query. parent QueryResult should be null.
 >            var customer = (CustomerContext)context.Entity;
 >            QueryParameter = new CustomerParameter
 >            {